Go to the Students section

 Your quarantine ends once you have completed 10 full days and you have received a negative result from your Day 8 test.
 You can only leave your accommodation if you need to post your Covid-19 tests.
 You cannot leave your accommodation to buy food or come to the University.

 We have produced a Quarantine and Self Isolation guide to explain what you can and cannot do during your quarantine and the support that we can offer which should answer all your questions.
-The latest Government information can be found on the when you arrive pages.
+The latest Government information can be found on the UK Government website.
 You still need to quarantine even though you have a negative pre-departure or Day 2 Covid-19 test.

 If you are travelling from a red list country, you must quarantine in a government approved hotel.